Two major players join to spur workforce development

 Bove said the investment board is one of the few entities that can connect the business community with the education sector.

-The plan is to have the partnership fully integrated by July 1, said Bove.
+The plan is to have the partnership fully integrated by July 1, Bove said.

-He said in a release that on March 19, his group’s board of commissioners voted unanimously to approve the partnership with the investment board.
+He wrote in a statement that on March 19, his group’s board of commissioners voted unanimously to approve the partnership with the investment board.
 The investment board’s governing body had voted to do the same previously.

 By partnering, the two groups hope to create more opportunities to improve the county’s workforce.

-“The RRPC is excited to partner with the RRWIB,” said Bove in a release, “and grow our communities through a partnership that helps to find and retain good workers in the Rutland region.”
+“The RRPC is excited to partner with the RRWIB,” said Bove in the statement, “and grow our communities through a partnership that helps to find and retain good workers in the Rutland region.”

-According to a release from Bove, the investment board’s programs involve both youth and adult workers.
-Adult Workforce Council, and Council on Youth, are two of its programs.
+According to Bove’s statement, the investment board’s programs involve youth and adult workers.
+Adult Workforce Council and Council on Youth are two of its programs.
 It also runs the Sophomore Summit, a career fair for 10th-graders in Rutland County.
 It also designed the Real Careers program, for which the Rutland Economic Development Corp. helped secure funding from the Department of Labor.

 The “Real Careers” program will continue to be run by Michelle Heitcamp and Lynne Klamm, according to Bove.

-“The RRWIB’s nearly 25 years of working relationships with area schools and businesses, coupled with the RRPC’s strong ties in every town, will help increase the scope and effectiveness of workforce development programming and ensure that more citizens have equal access to opportunities for career growth,” said Lynn Bondurant, interim executive director of the investment board, in a release.
+“The RRWIB’s nearly 25 years of working relationships with area schools and businesses, coupled with the RRPC’s strong ties in every town, will help increase the scope and effectiveness of workforce development programming and ensure that more citizens have equal access to opportunities for career growth,” said Lynn Bondurant, interim executive director of the investment board.

 (0) comments